who-blackbird/who-blackbird.github.io/contents/run_quality_control.md

 Lets take a closer look at the reads/ directory.
 This is where the sequencer writes raw data.

 ```
-ls ./data/20180521_FAH88251/reads/
+ls 20180830_PAD01151/data/reads/
 ```

 You should see two directories: 0/ and 1/

-ON machines write reads in batches, here batch size is 8000.
-This is to keep the number of files in each directory resonable for the computers filesystem
+ON machines write reads in batches, here batch size is 500 files.
+Normally, batch size would be around 5000 to 8000.
+This is to keep the number of files in each directory resonable for the computers filesystem.

-Take a look into a read directory!
+Take a look into read directory 0/!

 ```
 ls ./data/20180521_FAH88251/reads/0/